5:22pm. Friday, March 25th. For this fabulous

 So, what did we learn?
 Well, for one, Sherry in its many forms is truly quite enjoyable.
 And in cocktails, it’s classic, even legendary.
-Sherry is indeed a fortified wine and hails from the town of Jerez in Spain.
+Sherry is a fortified wine that hails from the town of Jerez in Spain.
 And in all honesty, the wiki entry does a good concise job of explaining Sherry, so take a peek at it.

 Mayur whipped up two cocktails:

-REVERSE Martini Aperetif
+REVERSE Martini Aperitif

 2 oz of Manzanilla